 ANGELA CAROLE BROWN

 Writer / musician / artist Angela Carole Brown is the 2018 recipient of the North Street Book Prize in Literary Fiction for her novel Trading Fours, and the SoulWord Magazine Poetry Prize for her single poem “Cotton Candy.”
-She is the author of seven books in the genres of memoir, fiction, flash fiction, and poetry, and recently had a concert by the Los Angeles-based, 60-voiced Metropolitan Master Chorale created around several of her 100-word stories from the collection Aleatory on the Radio, entitled "Short Stories."
+She is the author of seven books in the genres of memoir, fiction, flash fiction, and poetry, and recently had an entire concert by the Los Angeles-based, 60-voiced Metropolitan Master Chorale created around several of her 100-word stories from the collection Aleatory on the Radio, entitled "Short Stories."
 She writes the blog Bindi Girl Chronicles.

 She is featured in the documentary film The Goddess Project.